 Treatments may include:

-Medications to block cancer cells from secreting chemicals.
+- Medications to block cancer cells from secreting chemicals.
 Injections of the medications octreotide (Sandostatin) and lanreotide (Somatuline Depot) may reduce the signs and symptoms of carcinoid syndrome, including skin flushing and diarrhea.
-Octreotide may also slow the growth of carcinoid tumors.
+A drug called telotristat (Xermelo) can be combined with these drugs to control diarrhea caused by carcinoid syndrome.

 Talk to your doctor about self-care measures that may improve your signs and symptoms.
 Self-care measures can't replace treatment, but they may complement it.
 Ask your doctor if you should: